 Taking account of the available evidence, I consider that Caledonian did provide advice to Mr M as to the benefits of transferring his pension, selecting the SIPP to do so and the investment in the FPI bond to follow.
-As set out earlier, the evidence is that Caledonian suggested that Mr M consider transferring his occupational pension and was quite persuasive about this.
+As set out earlier, the evidence is that Caledonian proactively contacted Mr M to suggest that he consider transferring his occupational pension.
+Representatives of Caledonian appear to have been actively targetting Mr M through various means.

-Caledonian's representatives promised a greater return on Mr M's pension than he would obtain if he were to stick with the armed forces scheme.
+The representatives promised a greater return on Mr M's pension than he would obtain if he were to stick with the armed forces scheme.
 I consider Mr M's testimony to be credible.
 There would have been no other reason for Mr M to consider a transfer to the Carey SIPP, the FPI investment or anything else connected with this transaction had he not received advice from Caledonian to do so.